Neurodiversity as a competitive advantage in business

 Attention to Detail

-Autistic people and people with ADHD can demonstrate a strong attention to detail and spot patterns and errors that others might miss.
+Autistic people and people with ADHD can demonstrate strong attention to detail and spot patterns and errors that others might miss.
 This skill is particularly useful in fields such as software development, quality control, and data analysis.
 By hiring neurodivergent individuals, companies can improve the accuracy and quality of their work, leading to greater customer satisfaction and more efficient operations.

 Increased Productivity